 Season Pass

-Your season pass will typically include two new shaders that you can collect before Rank 10 and somewhere around Rank 40.
-Just remember that like most cosmetics, you’ll need to purchase the full season pass to unlock them.
+Your season pass will typically include two new shaders that you can collect.
+Just remember that like most cosmetics, you’ll need to purchase the full season pass to unlock them in some cases.

 Eververse